ropensci/getCRUCLdata/README.md

 ![Plot of raster layers from minimum temperature stack](vignettes/README-unnamed-chunk-10-1.png)

 To plot only one month from the stack is also possible.
-Here we plot maxmimum temperature for July.
+Here we plot maximum temperature for July.
 Note that we use indexing `[[2]]` as before but append a `$jul` to the object.
 This is the name of the layer in the raster stack.
 So, we are telling R to plot the second object in the `tmn_tmx` list, which is `tmx` and from that raster stack, plot only the layer for July.

 ``` r
 plot(tmn_tmx[[2]]$jul)